MatthewBurfitt/Singular-simplicial-quiver-homologies/README.md

 print('... and 0 otherwise')
 ```

-The expected outputs of the above code are as follows.
+The expected outputs of the above code is as follows.

 <p align="center" name="ConeQuiver">
       <img src="ConeQuiver.png" alt="alt text" width="30%" height="30%">